 This sudden escalation alarmed analysts in the United States and the European Union, as well as those in the Middle East.
 The conflict, they fear, could evolve into a proxy war between Iran and Saudi Arabia, which perceive themselves as the contemporary standard-bearers of the Shia and Sunni branches of Islam, respectively.
 Equally worrying is that the latest attack could further destabilize the already fragile Yemeni state, which is confronted by a series of crises and a structural inability to govern its territory and population.
 In recent years, Yemen has rightfully gained a reputation as a safe haven for violent groups linked to al Qaeda.

 The various actors involved in the Sa'dah conflict and the drivers of violence remain misunderstood.
 The Houthis are usually portrayed as a violent, anti-Western, and obscurantist group backed by Iran that seeks to restore the Zaydi imamate, a system of government that prevailed in North Yemen's highlands for centuries until the 1962 republican revolution.
-More nuanced accounts depict them as part of a wider, although marginal, movement
+More nuanced accounts depict them as part of a wider, although marginal, movement that emerged in the 1980s to save Zaydism from what it perceived as a Sunni-backed offensive supported by the Yemeni elites.
+(The majority of these elites happen to be of

 - Full website and iPad access